How to Overcome Suboxone Addiction: Detox, Withdrawal, and Rehab Options

 Attempting to wean yourself off of Suboxone may result in severe discomfort, physical pain, or even unpredictable and deadly symptoms, especially if you’ve been using Suboxone with other drugs like alcohol or benzodiazepines.

-A medical detox program for Suboxone addiction is an effective and safe method for individuals who want to stop abusing Suboxone and get sober without giving in to their cravings.
+A medically-assisted Suboxone detox program is an effective and safe method for individuals who want to stop abusing Suboxone and get sober without giving in to their cravings.

 People who are recovering from addiction and taking Suboxone for sobriety maintenance purposes may be concerned about drug testing for employment purposes.
 Although a Suboxone drug test can detect buprenorphine in the urine, in most cases, a Suboxone drug test will not be administered for employment purposes.
 It has, however, become more common.